Cellular Frequency Basics

 Read on for the details...

-If you're a member, please log in above to see the member exclusive portions of this guide.
+If you're a member, please log in above to see your exclusive content.

-If mobile internet is an important part of your lifestyle, here are ways you can help:
+If mobile internet is an important part of your lifestyle, consider helping make MIRC possible.

-Member Only Content In This Guide
+Member Exclusive Content In This Guide

 Has this guide been helpful so far?

-Well.. there's a lot more below available to our members - as well as dozens of other guides like this, videos, a classroom, forums, webinars and more.
+Well.. there's a lot more below available to our members.
+As well as dozens of other guides like this, videos, classrooms, forums, webinars and more.
 All specifically created for helping keep RVers, cruisers and nomads online.

-We are instead community funded via our premium membership program - allowing us to focus on creating unbiased quality, in-depth, constantly updated content.
+We are community funded via our premium membership program - allowing us to focus on creating unbiased quality, in-depth, constantly updated content.
+We don't accept 3rd party advertising, we're not sponsored and we don't sell 'stuff'.

 Range & Real Estate

-We explain how low and high frequency bands have differing ranges, and how the carriers divide up their frequency real estate.
+We explain how low and high-frequency bands have differing ranges, and how the carriers divide up their frequency real estate.

 Cellular Frequency Bands